Scope and Applicability

 - Disposal: cooled autoclaved bags are to be disposed as follows:

-- Orange/red and/or labeled bags must be placed in white bins as indicated in 1-c above.
+- Orange/red and/or labeled bags must be placed in white bins as indicated for medical waste above.

 - If bag is clear/white and unlabeled it may be disposed as routine solid waste or directly to building dumpster.
 For bagged biowaste that does not meet the TDEC regulatory definition of medical waste, this methods offers the advantages of cost savings both in bag type and in disposal costs.